Danish Center for Climate Computing (DC3)

 This output shows us in detail that:

-Anyone can submit a job to the aegir partition (AllowGroups=ALL) The walltime limit on the aegir partition is 1 day (MaxTime=1-00:00:00) It is important to understand that “TotalCPUs=1312” number shows how many cores + threads (2 per core) are at maximum available on the DC3 cluster.
+Anyone can submit a job to the aegir partition (AllowGroups=ALL).
+The walltime limit on the aegir partition is 1 day (MaxTime=1-00:00:00).
+It is important to understand that “TotalCPUs=1312” number shows a maximum number of cores * threads (2 per core) available on the DC3 cluster.

 NodeName=node164 Arch=x86_64 CoresPerSocket=8 CPUAlloc=32 CPUTot=32 CPULoad=11.90 AvailableFeatures=v1 ActiveFeatures=v1 Gres=(null) NodeAddr=node164 NodeHostName=node164 Version=18.08 OS=Linux 3.10.0-957.12.2.el7.x86_64 #1 SMP Tue May 14 21:24:32 UTC 2019 RealMemory=64136 AllocMem=16384 FreeMem=57967 Sockets=2 Boards=1 State=ALLOCATED ThreadsPerCore=2 TmpDisk=0 Weight=1 Owner=N/A MCS_label=N/A Partitions=aegir,bylgja BootTime=2019-07-29T21:52:54 SlurmdStartTime=2020-01-22T18:09:02 CfgTRES=cpu=32,mem=64136M,billing=32 AllocTRES=cpu=32,mem=16G CapWatts=n/a CurrentWatts=0 LowestJoules=0 ConsumedJoules=0 ExtSensorsJoules=n/s ExtSensorsWatts=0 ExtSensorsTemp=n/s

-Node 164 has a job running (CPUAlloc), it also shows that there are 2 threads per core (ThreadsPerCore), 32 cores available (CPUTot), amount of memory on the node (RealMemory in Mb) and free disk space (TmpDisk) etc.
+Node 164 has a job running (CPUAlloc), it also shows that there are 2 threads per core (ThreadsPerCore), 32 cores available (CPUTot = physical cores * ThreadsPerCore), amount of memory on the node (RealMemory in Mb) and free disk space (TmpDisk) etc.